 We have teamed up with specialist Clare Fuller to offer a full Power of Attorney drafting service.
-If you wish, Clare will also support you to develop your action plan (no extra charge) so your conversation can range across all the topics covered in the My Future Care Handbook.
+If you wish, Clare will also support you to develop your action plan (no extra charge) so your conversation can range across all the topics covered in the My Future Care Handbook (to take advantage of this additional support you will need a copy of the Handbook).
 You will benefit from dealing with one person, whilst giving Clare the opportunity to ensure that she fully understands your needs before creating your Lasting Power of Attorney (LPA) on your behalf.

 Clare is a Registered General Nurse and has specialised in providing care for people at the end of life working in hospices, the community and acute hospitals.
 She worked in a national role for the Gold Standards Framework (GSF) delivering the acute hospital GSF programme, supported delivery of the NHS Five Year Forward View plan working for a Clinical Commissioning Group and as a Director for a Practice Alliance.
 Clare’s LPA services are rated excellent on Trustpilot.